Board of Directors

-Ryn Clarke, Board Member, a native of Cleveland, Ohio, Ryn is a visual artist, photographer and educator.
+Ryn Clarke, Board Member, is a native of Cleveland, Ohio, Ryn is a visual artist, photographer and educator.
 She embraces both her iPhone and digital SLR cameras and considers it a gift to be able to share what she has learned.
 Most of her photographic work represents some aspect of the beauty in Nature.
 In an attempt to interpret the natural world in different ways, she tries to see things in ways not ordinarily perceived.
 Besides leading iPhone workshops around the country, Ryn also experiments with different photographic techniques, including photopolymer gravure, encaustic & hand-colored photographic prints.
 She has been a board member of the Cleveland Museum of Art’s affiliate group, Friends of Photography and past president, a Zone Photography Representative for Zone X for the Garden Club of America.
 She holds a fine art degree from Marymount University and has exhibited nationally & internationally.
 Her work is held by private, corporate & medical collections throughout the United States.